binay302/FarewellBSH/index.md

 ## 29th June 2022

-As few of you might be knowing that today is my last day in B/S/H.
-I would like to thank each of you for making this journey beautiful & memorable for me .
+As few ofyou might be knowing that today is my last day in B/S/H.I would like to thank each of you for making this journey beautiful & memorable for me .

-### -Sundaram Sir
+### Sundaram Sir
-Thank you for referring me in BSH .
-One of the Best company so far to work with.. it was really wonderful once again working together.
-Thank you for always be so supporting.
+Thank you for referring me in B/S/H. it is Best company so far i have work with. it was really wonderful once again working together.
+Thank you for always be so supportive and wonderfull conversations over lunch.

-### -Matthias
+### Matthias
 Thank you for being supportive and helping out whenever it was necessary. i remember in 2018/2010 when Bangalore team was specially new , you & Andrej were there to help new technical team in all every possible way.Thanks for that. it made the begining of journey wonderfull.
 Also thank you for being a PO who heard feedback, suggestions and then took actions to resolve it in every possible way,whirh made the rest of journey wonderful.

-### -Anish
+### Anish
-Thank you for always your mentorship and cool attitude towards for you team members.
+Thank you for always your mentorship and cool attitude towards for you team members.you are always approachable.

+### Vinay

-### -Vinay
+### Andrej

-### -Ralf :
+### Ralf :
-Many thanks for the amazing hospitality in Germany.Thanks for those memories.
+Many thanks for the amazing hospitality in Germany.Thank you for those wonderful memories.

-### -Stefan
+### Stefan
-Thanks for providing support right from the first day till today .
-You have always listened and supported in all ways.You were the go to person for me whenever i faced a roadblock or a deadend.
-Always approachable and open minded , cool and comsposed .
-Thanks for your understanding and patience whenver i missed deadlines.
+Thanks for providing support right from the first day till today.
+You have always listened and supported in all ways.You were the go to person for me whenever i faced a roadblock or a deadend for RE-FX topics.
+Always approachable and open minded, cool and comsposed.

 ### Monika
+Thank you for all support and help.
+Always approchable and

 ### Shiva
+Thanks for your support . you are a great Asset to team and technically very strong.

+### Anand
+Many Thanks Anand for support and help & amazing non sense conversations over coffee & lunch breaks & during TT games :).

+### TT table Partners
+Many thanks TT table partners Anand,Taher,Akash,Meclin,Saravanan,Vinay,Anish,Pranav,Ashutosh .
+Really Enjoyed the time.

 ###

-###
+Thank you to my Milestone team members((Walking Step Challenge) Pradeep, Suchith, Minesh, Manitkanta for great memories.

+Thank you to Joshua & Pallavi to making the working environment joyful and amiable and less formal.